 “You can use social media to turn strangers into friends, friends into customers and customers into salespeople.” –Seth Godin

-According to ValueWalk studies, “63 percent of customers expect companies to offer support via social media, and 35% of customers prefer it over other channels.
+According to ValueWalk studies, 63 percent of customers expect companies to offer support via social media, and 35% of customers prefer it to other channels.

 Self-service tools will be the new customer service trend in 2018.
 If you still thinking about why to emphasize on self-service tools then let me give you more reasons.

-Business intelligence delivers significant performance analytics and insights to employees, empowering them to make better business decisions.
-Enterprise-wide penetration of Business intelligence is surprisingly low.
-According to the statistics of The BI Survey 13, published by BARC, an average of just 15% of employees use Business Intelligence in locations in which solutions are installed.
+Business intelligence and performance analytics provide crucial insights, empowering employees to make better business decisions.
+Adoption of business intelligence enterprise-wide is surprisingly low.
+According to BI Survey 13 published by BARC, just 15% of employees use business intelligence in places where it’s available.